antifold

 In 1953, metallurgists at IBM noticed something peculiar: when they slowly cooled molten metal, atoms would settle into perfect crystal lattices, finding the global minimum energy configuration among quintillions of possibilities.
 But cool it too quickly, and you get a brittle mess of local arrangements.
 This observation would revolutionize computer science.

-Watch our ant colony below search for the lowest point in a complex landscape.
-The "temperature" slider controls their jumpiness.
-At high temperatures, ants make wild leaps, even uphill.
-As temperature drops, they become increasingly conservative, eventually freezing into the deepest valley they've discovered.
-This is simulated annealing, and it's how your computer solves problems that would otherwise take until the heat death of the universe.
+Watch the ant colony below search for the lowest point in a rugged landscape.
+The "temperature" slider controls their jumpiness: at high temperatures, ants make wild leaps, even uphill.
+As temperature drops, they grow conservative, eventually freezing into the deepest valley they have found.
+This is simulated annealing -- the method your computer uses to solve problems that brute force could not crack before the heat death of the universe.

 Temperature: 100